February 20, 2013

 Tips, resources for feeding, housing, enrichment, and more for parrots and other birds kept as pets

-What follows are general guidelines and tips, but you'll be most successful if you grab a book or two on the subject (suggestions below) and always, always regularly consult with a board-certified avian veterinarian (see below for more on that, too), especially if you're new to birds.
+We've pulled together general guidelines, but you'll be most successful if you grab a book or two on the subject (suggestions below) and always, always consult a board-certified avian veterinarian (see below for more on that, too), especially if you're new to birds.

-This might seem to go without saying, but it's foundational to creating a positive life for your animal.
+This might seem to go without saying, but it's the foundation for creating a positive life for your pet.

 Birds aren't decoration; they're highly intelligent, social, and demanding, so expect to have a close relationship with your bird.
-This is important so you can assess her likes and dislikes, fears and safety zones, and how to detect if she's not feeling well.
+This is essential to being able to assess her likes and dislikes, fears and safety zones, and how to detect if she's not feeling well.
 Barbara Heidenreich's bird body language DVD is also helpful.

-Parrots and other birds kept as pets are very different from any other pet you've had.
-Take the time to learn about how to optimize their lives with a brief introduction to captive birds in the home; then check out books, DVD's, and training classes.
+Parrots and other birds kept as pets are very different from any other pet you may have had.
+Take the time to learn about how to optimize their lives with a brief introduction to captive birds in the home.
+Then check out books, DVDs, and classes.

 Provide as much out-of-cage time as possible—this will mean bird-proofing your house »